Sumwunn/SSGSPlugin_FO4/README.md

 **Compile Notes**

 - HJWasm must be setup before opening the project.
-- Requisites: PlayerStatsAPI_FO4, and the last three mentioned the credits.
+- Requisites: PlayerStatsAPI_FO4, and the last three mentioned in the credits.

 **NOTES**